- Oops!Something went wrong.Please try again later.

 How Have Estimates Been Moving Since Then?

-Currently, Palo Alto has a subpar Growth Score of D, a grade with the same score on the momentum front.
-Following the exact same course, the stock was allocated a grade of D on the value side, putting it in the bottom 40% for this investment strategy.
+At this time, Palo Alto has a strong Growth Score of A, though it is lagging a lot on the Momentum Score front with a C. Following the exact same course, the stock was allocated a grade of C on the value side, putting it in the middle 20% for this investment strategy.

-Estimates have been broadly trending downward for the stock, and the magnitude of these revisions indicates a downward shift.
-Notably, Palo Alto has a Zacks Rank #3 (Hold).
-We expect an in-line return from the stock in the next few months.
+Estimates have been broadly trending upward for the stock, and the magnitude of these revisions looks promising.
+Notably, Palo Alto has a Zacks Rank #4 (Sell).
+We expect a below average return from the stock in the next few months.